lloydlobo/youtube-thumbnail-hunter/README.md

 2. Open Google Chrome and navigate to the `chrome://extensions` page.
 3. Turn on "Developer mode" in the top right corner of the page.
 4. Click "Load unpacked" and select the directory where the saved files are present.
-5. Open a YouTube video page and watch as random images replace the thumbnail images.
+5. Open a YouTube video page and watch as random effects (blur by default) get applied to the thumbnail images when you click the extension.

 <!-- FUTURE: Chrome Web Store. -->
 <!-- - Install the extension from the Chrome Web Store.  -->